siffiejoe/lua-srfi1/README.md

 *   The whole "association lists" and "set operations on lists" part of [SRFI-1][1] is missing.
 You are better off using Lua tables for that.
-*   Currently there are no "linear update" variants (the functions which have an exclamation mark in their name).
-Maybe those functions will be added later ...
 *   Some functions are named slightly differently, e.g. characters which are invalid in Lua identifiers are replaced by an underscore, or superfluous prefixes are removed from the function